Table of Contents

 Multifactorial Gene Disorders

-Multifactorial gene disorders occur as a result of a combination of several factors.
-These include genetic factors, as well as environmental factors, which lead to small variations in the inherited genes.
+Multifactorial gene disorders include genetic and environmental factors, which lead to small variations in the inherited genes.
 There is a different “threshold” of expression so that one gender is more adversely affected than the other.
-For example, congenital hip dysplasia is more common amongst females than amongst males.
+For example, congenital hip dysplasia is more common among females than males.

 The probability of a multifactorial trait occurring in a family depends upon how close the relationship is between the family member with the trait and the rest of the family.
-For example, the incidence is higher if a sibling has the trait compared to if a first cousin has the trait as family members share a specific percentage of the genes based on the relationship.
+For example, the incidence is higher if a sibling has the trait, as opposed to a first cousin since family members share a specific percentage of the genes based on the relationship.